Homemade Sourdough Chocolate Babka

 How To Shape The Sourdough Chocolate Babka

 Shaping this babka can be a bit messy.
-Remember to sharpen your knife, be confident, and always have flour on hand.
+Remember to use a sharp knife, and always have flour on hand.

 Sourdough Chocolate Babka